-Monitoring wells will be drilled and installed by a Kansas Department of Health and Environment-licensed water well driller in accordance with Kansas Administrative Regulations (K.A.R.)
+Monitoring wells will be drilled and installed by a KDHE-licensed water well driller in accordance with Kansas Administrative Regulations (K.A.R.)
 Article 30.1 Procedures for monitoring well drilling, completion, installation, and development are summarized below and will be completed in accordance with Article 30 and the standard operating procedures (SOP) provided in Appendix A.